hf-kklein/diverssite/README.md

 after changes to the django app have been made:

 + don't push settings from the develop branch
++ ssh onto server
-+ navigate into repository via ssh
++ navigate into repository
++ activate virtual environment: source divers_venv/bin/activate
 + pull changes from git repository.
 + activate environmental variables with: set -a; source ~/sites/diverssite/.env; set +a
 + migrate changes if necessary